 - Set up an infinite while loop and use the “read()” method to read the frames using the above-created object.

 - Use the “cv2.imshow()” method to show the frames in the Video.

 - Breaks the “loop” when the user clicks a specific key.

 import cv2 cap = cv2.VideoCapture(0) while(True): ret, frame = cap.read() cv2.imshow('frame', frame) if cv2.waitKey(1) & 0xFF == ord('q'): break cap.release() cv2.destroyAllWindows()

-Now, go to the terminal and run the Python file by the following command.
+Go to the terminal and run the Python file using the following command.

-It will ask for camera permission, and when you permit them, the webcam will be opened, and in the Python window, you will see yourself.
+It will ask for camera permission, and when you permit it, the webcam will be opened, and in the Python window, you will see yourself.